Updated: Jan 5

 There are several reasons for weight-cycling, AKA reasons why diets don’t work.
 Here are some of them:

 Our metabolism, or basal metabolic rate (BMR), is the rate at which our body uses/burns energy (i.e., calories) to perform normal daily functions like breathing, digesting, etc. This burn rate actually decreases as a result of calorie restriction and weight loss.
 When we restrict intake below our nutrient needs, the body goes into starvation mode, meaning it conserves the calories we take in instead of burning them at our usual rate to perform its daily functions.
 The body essentially does this because we’ve given it the impression that we do not have access to enough calories to meet our needs; or in other words, it thinks we're experiencing a famine.
 While it is amazing our bodies are able to do this to try to keep us alive during times of starvation, this slowed metabolism is obviously an unwanted result for dieters.
-A slowed metabolism contributes to that "plateau" in weight loss and weight gain after dieting.
+A slowed metabolism contributes to that "plateau" in weight loss we see during a diet and the weight gain that results after dieting.

-2. Diets promote body fat storage.
+2. Dieting promotes body fat storage.

 3. Diets increase our set point.